National Parks Near The Kebun

 The longer jungle walking trails are quite strenuous and unless you are fit, these should not be attempted.
 Some parts of the trails may require one to clamber like a dog on fours but no real climbing is required.
 The rocks can be treacherously slippery on rainy days so chances of twisting an ankle is high.
 You will need a pair of good walking shoes.

 An overnight stay is highly recommended as a day trip really does not do justice to the many attractions that Bako National Park has to offer.
-The only thing that sucks drawback is the spartan canteen’s lousy food.
+The only drawback is the spartan canteen’s lousy food but there seems to be a new operator as the food quality has improved much better.
 Pack lots of water before beginning a trek as you will be sweating like a pig buckets.
 Wear sport shorts instead of long pants as the humidity of the jungle will make you want to get naked!
-There seems to be not too many mosquitos but do bring your repellant just in case.
+There seems to be not too many mosquitos but do bring your repellent just in case.
 Sun block is an absolute must if your skin is sensitive to sunlight as is a hat or cap.

 Wind Cave & Fairy Cave